BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 ```
 If it's different every time you type the command, you need to wait before working with Bitcoin.
 This can take hours for a mainnet setup, but if you're using our suggested setup of pruned signet, it should be done in 15 minutes or so.

-But, once it settles at a number, you're ready to continue!
+Once it settles at a number, you're ready to continue!

 Still, it might be time for a few more espressos.
 But soon enough, your system will be ready to go, and you'll be read to start experimenting.